 - Student Life & Events: firstname.lastname@example.org

 - Student Financial Assistance: firstname.lastname@example.org or Student Financial Services

 - International Students: email@example.com

-- General questions related to returning to campus this fall: firstname.lastname@example.org
+- General questions related to returning to campus: firstname.lastname@example.org